 Grassroots organizing has come a long way since we last wrote about it back in 2016.
 In political circles, Democrats found themselves rebuilding their local branches after a shock victory by Donald Trump.
 The presidential race that year showed them how disconnected they were from their supporters on a national scale.
 Interestingly, on the Republican side, they too were left with a challenge, moving online supporters to more permanent fixtures offline.
-Grassroots organizing has now moved beyond the lines of political affiliation only, we are seeing more and more groups creating powerful change from the ground up.
+Grassroots mobilization has now moved beyond the lines of political affiliation only, we are seeing more and more groups creating powerful change from the ground up.
 Be it the climate change movement that one student started in Sweden in a schoolyard back in 2018 or the avid gym-goers squatting outside a courthouse yesterday asking for their gym to be reopened.

 Many organizations or community groups will require a database of contacts to grow substantially.
 Normally this is a list of volunteers that you may have been building up through the years from field events or sign up days.
 If you are an advocacy organization you may have access to a voter file of the local precinct, this list may be available from your administrative office or available for purchase from a vendor.